 A good way to get a jump start on your business plan forecast is to make a quick list of where your revenue will come from.
 What products?
 What services?
 Which ones will be primary sources of revenue, and which ones will be secondary?

 List your costs

-Similarly, making a simple list of where your primary costs will come from is a helpful way to prepare for forecasting.
+Similarly, if you make a simple list of where your primary costs will come from, you'll have a good foundation for forecasting.
 Will you have a lease to pay?
 Employees to hire?
 Raw materials or packaging to buy?
 List all the costs you can think of now.
 As you work on the forecast, LivePlan will likely suggest some additional ones.